Canon 1D Mark II N vs SL3

 It is notable that the SL3 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1D Mark II N does not offer wifi capability.
+In contrast, the 1D Mark II N does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1D Mark II N (unlike the SL3) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The SL3 is a recent model that features in the current product line-up of Canon.
-In contrast, the 1D Mark II N has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1D Mark II N has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1D Mark II N was succeeded by the Canon 1D Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Which of the two cameras – the Canon 1D Mark II N or the Canon SL3 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS-1D Mark II N:

 - More complete view: Has a viewfinder with a larger field of view (100% vs 95%).